 Sex and relationship education (SRE) No specific unit of work for this year group, although aspects of SRE are covered through other PSHE topics in this year group.
 Y2 Boys and girls, families Y3 An interim SRE unit of work is available for schools who would like to teach some SRE in Year 3.
 Y4 Growing up and changing Y5 Schools can decide to teach the entire or aspects of the Year 4 or Year 6 SRE unit of work in Year 5 if preferred.
-Y6 Healthy relationships How a baby is made Pupils learn the biological differences between male and female children Pupils identity and name biological terms for male and female sex parts can label the male and female sex parts with confidence understand that the male and female sex parts are related to reproduction Pupils learn about menstruation and wet dreams Pupils can describe menstruation and wet dreams can explain effective methods for managing menstruation and wet dreams understand the relationship between the sex cells (sperm and ovum), menstruation and wet dreams 3.
-Pupils learn what values are important to them in relationships and to appreciate the importance of friendship in intimate relationships Pupils • can identify positive qualities and expectations from a variety of relationships • can explain the similarities and differences between friendships and intimate relationships • can describe that there are different types of inimate relationships and intimate relationships love may be one part of an intimate relationship love may be one part of an intimate relationship between adults Pupils learn about growing from young to old and that they are growing and changing Pupils can identify key stages in the human life cycle understand some ways they have changed since they were babies understand that all living things including humans start life as babies Pupils learn about the impact of puberty on physical hygiene and strategies for manegling this can explain how changes at puberty affect body hygiene can describe how to care for their bodies during puberty can recognise the similarities between the needs and wants of boys and girls and challenge gender stereotypes around hygiene and grooming Pupils learn about human reproduction in the context of the human lifecycle Pupils understand that sexuality is expressed in a variety of ways between consenting adults know that sexual intercourse may be one part of a sexual relationship can describe how babies are made and explain how sexual intercourse is related to conception can name the male and female sex cells and reproductive organs
+Y6 Healthy relationships How a baby is made Pupils learn the biological differences between male and female children Pupils identity and name biological terms for male and female sex parts can label the male and female sex parts with confidence understand that the male and female sex parts are related to reproduction Pupils learn about menstruation and wet dreams Pupils 3.
+Pupils learn what values are important to them in relationships and to appreciate the importance of friendship in intimate relationships Pupils • can identify positive qualities and expectations from a variety of relationships • can explain the similarities and differences between friendships and intimate relationships • can describe that there are different types of inimate relationships and intimate relationships including marriage understand that sex or making love may be one part of an intimate relationship between adults Pupils learn about growing from young to old and that they are growing and changing Pupils can identify key stages in the human life cycle understand some ways they have changed since they were babies understand that all living things including humans start life as babies Pupils learn about the impact of puberty on physical hygiene and stralegies for managing this can explain how changes at puberty affect body hygiene can describe how to care for their bodies during puberty can recognise the similarities between the needs and wants of boys and girls and challenge gender stereotypes around hygiene and grooming Pupils learn about human reproduction in the context of the human lifecycle Pupils understand that sexuality is expressed in a variety of ways between consenting adults know that sexual intercourse may be one part of a sexual relationship can describe how babies are made and explain how sexual intercourse is related to conception can name the male and female sex cells and reproductive organs